APACCodeSZ/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 - In the VCN `oke-cluster` details page, select **DHCP Options** from the list on the left

-  A `Default DHCP Options for oke-cluster` should have been created for you, similar to below.
+  A `Default DHCP Options for oke-cluster` should have been created for you

+- Click on **Default DHCP Options for oke-cluster** DHCP option to see the detail and you should see something similar to below.

   ![](images/200/78.png)